PutMetricData

 The following example puts multiple values for each of two metrics, using

-and Counts
+Values and Counts arrays:

 Sample Request